playif/play_pixi/README.md

 =========
 A Dart port of pixi.js

-* Full features were implemented.
+* All features were implemented.
-* Full examples that were only minimally modified from original examples.
+* All examples that were only minimally modified from original examples.
 * Tested in CocoonJS.

 Want to build a game?
 Please check the Dart port of Phaser game engine naming [play_phaser][1].